EOFY SALE - ON NOW

 A load test checks how your battery behaves when it's under pressure.
 Think of it like sprinting up a hill—you'll know pretty quick if you're out of shape.

-For generators, it’s a way to simulate real demand and make sure your battery isn’t faking good health.
+For power generators, it’s a way to simulate real demand and make sure your battery isn’t faking good health.

 How to Conduct a Simple Load Test